Updated: Mar 7, 2022

 Front - Front projectors are placed on the same side of the screen as the audience.
 It is more common as not all projectors and screens have rear projection capabilities, but with this advantage comes the downside of it being visible, taking up floor space, and people can walk in front of it.
 These potential issues can be avoided by rigging it to hang from the ceiling, but this will, of course, raise the cost.
 If you have room in the budget, rigging is a very effective and popular method that may be well worth the investment if you plan to use a projector often.

-Aspect Ratio Standard definition has an aspect ratio of 4:3, while High-Definition has an aspect ratio of 16:9 (the same as an iPhone 8 or below).
-Creating your video content in a different aspect ratio than that of the projector can lead to some last minute problems, so be sure to be aware of what you’re working with and communicate this to anyone who will be presenting.
+The standard definition has an aspect ratio of 4:3, while High-Definition has an aspect ratio of 16:9 (the same as an iPhone 8 or below).
+Creating your video content in a different aspect ratio than that of the projector can lead to some last-minute problems, so be sure to be aware of what you’re working with and communicate this to anyone who will be presenting.